chipsalliance/caliptra-sw/rom/dev/README.md

     `kv_clear(KvSlot3)`

-4. If Dual-Cert Mode is enabled, derive the MLDSA Key Pair using CDI in Key Vault Slot 12 and store the key generation seed in Key Vault Slot 13.
+4. Derive the MLDSA Key Pair using CDI in Key Vault Slot 12 and store the key generation seed in Key Vault Slot 13.

     `LDevIDSeed = hmac512_kdf(KvSlot12, b"ldevid_mldsa_keygen", KvSlot13)`

     `LDevIdPubKeyMldsa = mldsa87_keygen(KvSlot13)`

-5. Store and lock (for write) the LDevID ECDSA and MLDSA (if Dual-Cert Mode is enabled) Public Keys in the DCCM
+5. Store and lock (for write) the LDevID ECDSA and MLDSA Public Keys in the DCCM

     `[TBD]`